Rutgers Scarlet Knights football: Recognized players

 The 1970s featured several great players for the Scarlet Knights.
 From 1971 to 1973, running back JJ Jennings tore up the record books, ranking him third all time at Rutgers with 2,935 yards rushing.
 He also led the nation in scoring during the 1973 season, with Honorable Mention on the list of the AP All-American team.

-In the late 1970s, Rutgers football, led by coach Frank R. Burns, showed the nation its capabilities with an undefeated record in 1976 (11-0).
+In the late 1970s, Rutgers football, led by coach Frank R. Burns, showed the nation its capabilities with an undefeated record in 1976 (11–0).
 That year included Rutgers star defensive tackle, Nate Toran, who finished his career with 52 sacks including 17 in 1976.
-Toran earned third team AP All-American that year and was joined by honorable mentions John Alexander, Jim Hughes, Henry Jenkins, and Mark Twitty.
+Toran earned third team AP All-American that year, joined by honorable mentions John Alexander, Jim Hughes, Henry Jenkins, and Mark Twitty.